Hall-effect sensor: Applications

-Hall effect sensors may be used in various sensors such as rotating speed sensors (bicycle wheels, gear-teeth, automotive speedometers, electronic ignition systems), fluid flow sensors, current sensors, and pressure sensors.
-Hall sensors are commonly used to time the speed of wheels and shafts (see Figure 1), such as for internal combustion engine ignition timing, tachometers and anti-lock braking systems.
+Hall-effect sensors may be used in various sensors such as rotating speed sensors (bicycle wheels, gear-teeth, automotive speedometers, electronic ignition systems), fluid flow sensors, current sensors, and pressure sensors.
+Hall sensors are commonly used to time the speed of wheels and shafts, such as for internal combustion engine ignition timing, tachometers and anti-lock braking systems.

 Common applications are often found where a robust and contactless alternative to a mechanical switch or potentiometer is required.
 These include: electric airsoft guns, triggers of electropneumatic paintball guns, go-kart speed controls, smartphones, and some global positioning systems.

 Position sensing

-One of the most common industrial applications of Hall sensors used as binary switches is in position sensing (see Figure 2).
+One of the most common industrial applications of Hall sensors used as binary switches is in position sensing.

-Hall effect sensors are used to detect whether a smartphone's cover (that includes a small magnet) is closed.
+Hall-effect sensors are used to detect whether a smartphone's cover (that includes a small magnet) is closed.

 Some computer printers use Hall sensors to detect missing paper and open covers and some 3D printers use them to measure filament thickness.

 Hall sensors are used in some automotive fuel-level indicators by detecting the position of a floating element in the fuel tank.

 Hall sensors affixed to mechanical gauges that have magnetized indicator needles can translate the physical position or orientation of the mechanical indicator needle into an electrical signal that can be used by electronic indicators, controls, or communications devices.

 Magnetometers

-Hall effect magnetometers (also called tesla meters or gauss meters) use a "Hall probe", with a Hall element, to measure magnetic fields or inspect materials (such as tubing or pipelines) using the principles of magnetic flux leakage.
+Hall-effect magnetometers (also called tesla meters or gauss meters) use a "Hall probe", with a Hall element, to measure magnetic fields or inspect materials (such as tubing or pipelines) using the principles of magnetic flux leakage.
 A Hall probe is a device that uses a calibrated Hall-effect sensor to directly measure the strength of a magnetic field.
 Since magnetic fields have a direction as well as a magnitude, the results from a Hall probe are dependent on the orientation, as well as the position, of the probe.

 Ammeters

-Hall effect current sensor with internal integrated circuit amplifier.
+Hall-effect current sensor with internal integrated circuit amplifier.
 8 mm opening.
-Zero current output voltage is midway between the supply voltages that maintain a 4 to 8-volt differential.
+Zero current output voltage is midway between the supply voltages that maintain a 4- to 8-volt differential.
 The non-zero current response is proportional to the voltage supplied and is linear to 60 amperes for this particular (25 A) device.